Information Technology Analyst I/II

 EXPERIENCE AND EDUCATION

-Equivalent to one year of full-time increasingly responsible experience in computer programming with SQL programming and database report generation, software support, software suites, Wide Area Networking including routing, security and administrative support, computer system repairs, cabling, system design, telecommunications, exposure to DOS and RPG programming.
+A minimum of one year of full-time increasingly responsible experience in supporting computer systems, operating systems, software, Networking including routing, security and administrative support, computer system repairs and general programing.

-Equivalent to graduation from an accredited four-year college or university with major course work in data processing, computer science, information processing or a business related field.
+A Bachelorís Degree from an accredited four-year college or university with major course work in computer science, electrical engineering, information system or a business-related field.

-Possession of an appropriate and valid California driverís license at the time of appointment and ability to maintain it as a requirement for continued employment.DESIRABLE QUALIFICATIONS:
+Possession of a valid California driverís license at the time of appointment and ability to maintain it as a requirement for continued employment.DESIRABLE QUALIFICATIONS: